usbarmory/mxs-dcp/README.md

 License
 =======

-NXP Data Co-Processor (DCP) - Linux driver https://github.com/usbarmory/mxs-dcp
+NXP Data Co-Processor (DCP) - Linux driver
+https://github.com/usbarmory/mxs-dcp

-Copyright (c) WithSecure Corporation
+Copyright (c) The mxs-dcp authors
 Copyright (c) 2013 Marek Vasut <marex@denx.de>

 This program is free software: you can redistribute it and/or modify it under